atelili/2BiVQA/README.md

-# BVQA
+# 2BVQA

-BVQA is a deep learning algorithm to predict video quality assessment.
+2BVQA is a no-reference deep learning based algorithm to predict visual video quality scores.

-## Installation
+## 1-Installation
 ```python
 pip install -r requirements.txt
 ```

-## Features extractions
+## 2-Features extractions

+Please note that the meta-data should be a csv file with two columns: video name and MOS.
-To extract frames from videos:
+### a- To extract frames from videos:

 ```python
 python video2frames.py --video_dir "path_to_videos_directory"  --nbr_frame "number_of_frames_per_videos_to_be_extracted"
 ```

-To compute features:
+### b- Features extraction:

 ```python
 python extract_features.py --frame_dir 'path to frames directory' --csv_file 'path to meta-data csv file'  --num_patch 'number of patches (224*224) to be extracted from frames --overlapping 'overlapping between patches'
 ```
-Please note that the meta-data should be a csv file with two columns: video name and MOS.

 ResNet50 is used for features extractions.